wolffan/CMDUConf/conference_manifeso.md

 The format will be conference, but we'll ask the speakers to provide all code related and step by step example on a github repo that you will be able to follow and get deep on.
 The objective is to get a mix between a workshop and a conference, and be highly technical.
 Also we'll have a couple of "less technical" conferences to valance the full day.

-As atendee you also are pledged to follow the Inclusivity Manifesto.
+As attendee you also are pledged to follow the Inclusivity Manifesto.